chirstius/DBXDocsSample/Content Access Guide/Code Sample 3 - Shared Folder Audit/README.md

     shared_folders.extend(result.entries)
 ```

 After collecting all shared folders, we can collect information on everyone who has access to them by making calls to `sharing/list_folder_members` and `sharing/list_folder_members_continue`.
-The response from these endpoints can be seen the [HTTP reference documentation](https://www.dropbox.com/developers/documentation/http/documentation#sharing-list_folder_members).
+The response from these endpoints can be seen in the [HTTP reference documentation](https://www.dropbox.com/developers/documentation/http/documentation#sharing-list_folder_members).

 We can call these endpoints as follows: